sunilj0lly/engineering-management/README.md

 My priorities are `management responsibilities > technical meetings > collaborative development > code reviews > individual development`.

-### Our 1:1 catch ups are to help us understand each other better
-We’ll catch up every fortnight for thirty minutes.

-If the weather is good, I like to go for a walk along the waterfront.
-This makes the catch up less formal, gets the brain refreshed and gets us away from the office to help get perspective on things.

-This is a chance for me to understand how you're feeling at the moment.
-It's also a chance for us to give each other some feedback.

-We'll discuss these questions:
-1. Is there anything you want to discuss?
-1. What are you looking forward to?
-1. What aren't you looking forward to?
-1. Do you have any feedback for me?
-1. Do I have any feedback for you?
-1. Is there anything else that I want to discuss?

-Please don’t wait for these meetings to discuss something with me if you need to.
-Tap me on the shoulder or Slack me if you need me.
-I can always make time for a chat.

 ### We’ll have performance development meetings every quarter
 These are more commonly called “performance reviews”, but I call them “performance development” since they’re primarily about developing your skills and career.